 Rancho Coastal Humane Society (RCHS) was founded in 1960 by animal lover Maria K. Lloyd who purchased property off a small dirt road in Encinitas, California.
 At that time, the shelter was home to dogs, cats, birds, goats, sheep and even a burro named Milton.
 Today, that dirt road is I-5, but the shelter still operates out of the same little yellow house.

 RCHS is well-known for its personalized pet adoption process, Friends of County Animal Shelters program (FOCAS) and humane education programs.
 RCHS is also recognized for services that strengthen the human-animal bond, including the Animal Safehouse Program, the Community Pet Food Bank, Pet-Assisted Therapy and Pet Loss Support programs, Veterinary Care Program for Seniors and community outreach that provides a “helping paw” to people in crisis.
 At RCHS, we believe everyone should be able to keep their beloved pets safe, healthy and by their sides.

 A member of the San Diego Animal Welfare Coalition, RCHS abides by the pledge that NO healthy, treatable animal will ever be euthanized for time or space.
-Our shelter stands with the Coalition and abides by the Asilomar Accord when it comes to serving this community and its animals!
+To view RCHS 2022 intakes and outcomes as established by the Asilomar Accords, please click here.